Eaton Constantine

 Near Eaton Constantine are the remains of a Roman vexillation fortress and three marching camps near a bend in the River Severn.
-The fortress lies in open farmland on a low south-eastward projecting spur between Ranslet House and Eye Farm.
+The fortress lies in open farmland on a low south-eastward projecting spur between Ranslett House and Eye Farm.
 It was defended by a triple-ditch system measuring about 920 x 1,050 feet (c.280 x 320m) within the defences, which enclosed an area of just under 22¼ acres (c.9ha).
 This substantial defensive system indicates that this was no ordinary marching encampment, and its size would have been sufficient to house a substantial force of around 2,500 Roman legionaries and auxiliary soldiers.
 The fortress was probably occupied by a contingent of Legio XIV Gemina, together with a couple of auxiliary cavalry units.

 Etymology

 The place-name 'Eaton Constantine' does not refer to the Roman military presence; 'Eaton' means 'island town or settlement', and the land was held by Thomas de Cotentin from Cotentin (in Normandy) in 1242.